-- (1) Solicitation and Award of Contracts.
-The [designated court or courts of the State] shall have jurisdiction over an action between the [State] and a bidder, offeror, or contractor, prospective or actual, to determine whether a solicitation or award of a contract is in accordance with the Constitution, statutes, regulations, and the terms and conditions of the solicitation.
-The [designated court or courts of the State] shall have such jurisdiction, whether the actions are at law or in equity, and whether the actions are for monetary damages or for declaratory, injunctive, or other equitable relief. - (2) Debarment or Suspension.
-The [designated court or courts of this State] shall have jurisdiction over an action between the [State] and a person who is subject to a suspension or debarment proceeding, to determine whether the debarment or suspension is in accordance with the Constitution, statutes, and regulations.
+(1) Solicitation and Award of Contracts.
+The [designated court or courts of the State] shall have jurisdiction over an action between the [Purchasing Agency] and a bidder, offeror, or contractor, prospective or actual, to determine whether a solicitation or award of a contract is in accordance with the Constitution, statutes, regulations [operational procedures], and the terms and conditions of the solicitation.
+The [designated court or courts of the State] shall have such jurisdiction, whether the actions are at law or in equity, and whether the actions are for monetary damages or for declaratory, injunctive, or other equitable relief.

+- (2) Debarment or Suspension.
+The [designated court or courts of this State] shall have jurisdiction over an action between the [Purchasing Agency] and a person who is subject to a suspension or debarment proceeding, to determine whether the debarment or suspension is in accordance with the Constitution, statutes, and regulations [operational procedures].
 The [designated court or courts of the State] shall have such jurisdiction, whether the actions are at law or in equity, and whether the actions are for declaratory, injunctive, or other equitable relief. - (3) Actions Under Contracts or for Breach of Contract.
-The [designated court or courts of this State] shall have jurisdiction over an action between the [State] and a contractor, for any cause of action which arises under, or by virtue of, the contract, whether the action is at law or in equity, whether the action is on the contract or for a breach of the contract, and whether the action is for monetary damages or declaratory, injunctive, or other equitable relief.

-- (4) Limited Finality for Administrative Determinations.
-In any judicial action under this Section, factual or legal determinations by employees, agents, or other persons appointed by the [State] shall have no finality and shall not be conclusive, notwithstanding any contract provision, regulation, or rule of law to the contrary, except to the extent provided in: - (a) Section 3-701 (Finality of Determinations); - (b) \ Section 9-506(4) (Protest of Solicitations or Awards, Standard of Review for Factual Issues); \ - (c) \ Section 9-507(4) (Suspension or Debarment Proceedings, Standard of Review for Factual Issues); \ and - (d) \ Section 9-508(4) (Contract and Breach of Contract Controversies, Standard of Review for Factual Issues). \
+The [designated court or courts of this State] shall have jurisdiction over an action between the [Purchasing Agency] and a contractor, for any cause of action which arises under, or by virtue of, the contract, whether the action is at law or in equity, whether the action is on the contract or for a breach of the contract, and whether the action is for monetary damages or declaratory, injunctive, or other equitable relief. - (4) Limited Finality for Administrative Determinations.
+In any judicial action under this Section, factual or legal determinations by employees, agents, or other persons appointed by the [Purchasing Agency] shall have no finality and shall not be conclusive, notwithstanding any contract provision, regulation, or rule of law to the contrary, except to the extent provided in Section 3-601 (Finality of Determinations).

-Where the court issues a temporary or preliminary injunction pendente lite, in order to protect the [State] and/or successful bidder from further loss due to rising costs or other causes, the court may, under applicable local law, condition the granting of such temporary or preliminary relief upon the posting of reasonable security.
+Where the court issues a temporary or preliminary injunction pendente lite, in order to protect the [Jurisdiction] and or successful bidder from further loss due to rising costs or other causes, the court may, under applicable local law, condition the granting of such temporary or preliminary relief upon the posting of reasonable security.

-§9-402 Time Limitations on Actions.
+§9-108 Time Limitations on Actions.

-- (1) Protested Solicitations and Awards.
-Any action under Section 9-401(1) (Waiver of Sovereign Immunity in Connection with Contracts, Solicitations and Award of Contracts) shall be initiated as follows: - (a) within [30] days after the aggrieved person knows or should have known of the facts giving rise to the action; or - (b) within [14] days after receipt of a final administrative decision pursuant to either Section 9-101(3) (Authority to Resolve Protested Solicitations and Awards, Decision) or \ Section 9-506(3) (Protest of Solicitations or Awards, Decision), whichever is applicable. \ - (2) Debarments and Suspensions for Cause.
-Any action under Section 9-401(2) (Waiver of Sovereign Immunity in Connection with Contracts, Debarment or Suspension) shall be commenced within [six] months after receipt of the decision of the Chief Procurement Officer or head of a Purchasing Agency under Section 9-102(3) (Authority to Debar or Suspend, Decision), the decision of the [Ethics Commission] under
+- Protested Solicitations and Awards.
+Any action under Section 9-107 (1) (Access to Courts) shall be initiated as follows: - (a) within [30] days after the aggrieved person knows or should have known of the facts giving rise to the action; or - (b) within [14] days after receipt of a final administrative decision pursuant to Section 9-101(3) (Authority to Resolve Protested Solicitations and Awards, Decision). - (2) Debarments and Suspensions for Cause.
+Any action under Section 9-107 (2) (Access to Courts) shall be commenced within [six] months after receipt of the decision of the Chief Procurement Officer under Section 9-102(3) (Authority to Debar or Suspend, Decision), or the decision of the [Ethics Commission] under Section 12-302(2)(c) (Civil and Administrative Remedies Against Non-Employees Who Breach Ethical Standards, Supplemental Remedies), whichever is applicable. - (3) Actions Under Contracts or for Breach of Contract.
+The statutory limitations on an action between private persons on a contract or for breach of contract shall apply to any action commenced pursuant to Section 9-107 (3) (Access to Courts).